 ACADEMIC

 Rigor of secondary school record Very Important

 Class rank Important

 Academic Grade Point Average (GPA) Very Important

 Recommendations Considered

 Standardized test scores Considered

 Application essay Important

 NONACADEMIC

 Interview Not Considered

 Extracurriculuar activities Considered

 Talent/ability Considered

 Character/personal qualities Considered

 First generation Considered

 Alumni/ae relation Not Considered

 Geographical residence Considered

 State residency Considered

 Religious affilitation/commitment Not Considered

 Volunteer work Considered

 Work experience Considered

 Level of applicant's interest Considered

 C8.
-SAT and ACT Policies Does your institution make use of SAT or ACT scores in admissions of year, degree-seeking applicants?
-Yes
+SAT and ACT Policies Does your institution make use of SAT or ACT scores in admis year, degree-seeking applicants? sions decisions for first-time, first-

-If yes, please select the appropriate response from the dropdown me enus for each possible option below for admission for Fall 2C
+If yes, please select the appropriate response from the drope down menus for each possible option below for admission for Fall 20

+CAT and/or ACT

+SAT and/or ACT Not required for admission, but considered for some

 Not required for admission, but considered for some

-ACT Only]
+ACT Only

+,

-SAT Only]
+SAT Only

-Does your institution use applicants' test scores for academic advising?
+Does your institution use applicants' test scores for academic advisir ng?
 Yes

-What is the latest date by which SAT or ACT scores must be received for fall- Please use the following format: MM/DD/YYYY -term admission?
+What is the latest date by which SAT or ACT scores must be received for fall-term admission?
 June 1st